 - We have the right against double jeopardy no matter what Alex Trebec says.

-- We have the right to not be cruelly punished even though we’ve changed our minds about the cruelty of the death penalty and states are doing chemistry experiments on real live human beings and the conviction of execution of demonstrably innocent people and that the death penalty does not affect crime rates in any way whatsoever.
+- We have the right to not be cruelly punished even though we’ve changed our minds about the cruelty of the death penalty and states are doing chemistry experiments on real live human beings and the execution of demonstrably innocent people and that the death penalty does not affect crime rates in any way whatsoever.

 - We have the right to have rights that are not listed in the Constitution or Bill of Rights and the government doesn’t have the right to violate them, so there!
 It’s right here in the Constitution!
 Marriage equality, transgender bathroom rights, interracial marriage, reproductive health rights all that shit that conservative mo’fo’s love to hate.

 - And, we have the right for states to exercise limited sovereignty in the areas that the Constitution has not attributed to the federal government but that doesn’t include slavery and limiting voting rights and gerrymandering Congressional districts and polluting the environment.

 When the exercise of our rights infringes on the rights of others, especially when it impinges upon the safety of others and harms our communities, the state can limit those rights.
 So, why can’t we regulate guns so long as we don’t interfere with the formation of a well-regulated militia?

 It has gotten to the point of obscene absurdity.
 There is no rational explanation for this obsession with guns.
 Obsession?
 Obsession?
 Did someone say obsession?
 Well, we know what drives obsessive repetitive behavior, now, don’t we?
 DOPAMINE!